Morris County Alimony Lawyers

 To protect parties from being taken advantage of, many factors will play into the validity of a request for alimony.
 When determining the amount and duration of an award for alimony, the following will be considered:

-• The requesting spouse’s actual needs and the other spouse’s ability to pay
+• Financial need and ability to pay: The requesting spouse’s actual needs and the other spouse’s capacity to provide support.

-• The time and expense necessary to obtain education or training for the dependent spouse to become self-supporting, and
+• Education and training needs: The time and cost required for the dependent spouse to become self-supporting.

 For example, if one spouse is disabled and cannot work, or if there is a great disparity in earning abilities, there may be reason to petition for alimony.
 No matter what obstacles you are facing, our family law attorneys will be in your corner to secure your future.